NC State Extension Publications

 Prescribed burning may also promote the development of oaks in hardwood forests.
 Much of the predominantly oak forest present today is thought to be a result of repeated fires, grazing, and cutting practices throughout the past 200 years.
 A prescribed fire in a hardwood stand kills the undesirable, thin-barked tree species, such as red maple, and gives the oaks a chance to develop and dominate the stand.

 Before you initiate any prescribed burns on your property, review rules and regulations from the North Carolina Forest Service and enroll in the Certified Burner Class.
 Through this program, you can learn how to conduct prescribed burns safely and legally to remove undesirable vegetation and enhance wildlife habitat in your forest.
-You may also obtain information from your local county Cooperative Extension center.
+You may also obtain information from your local N.C.
+Cooperative Extension center.

 Den Trees and Snags.
 Regardless of the harvest system you use, consider the potential of den trees and snags on your land before you begin harvesting.